 In Costa Rica, public hospitals are directed, regulated, and coordinated through the Ministry of Health, which ensures that all of Costa Rica’s public hospitals function properly and provide the necessary services to its citizens.

 If you have public health insurance, treatment in the country is free in most public hospitals and clinics.
-However, as it the case with most other countries, public healthcare in Costa Rica has some disadvantages.
+However, as is the case with most other countries, public healthcare in Costa Rica has some disadvantages.

 In the country’s public hospitals, you will find general physicians, specialists, emergency services, hospitalization, surgical needs, delivery rooms, orthopedics, and even dental services—all free of charge if you pay for health insurance through the CCSS.